-Of the two components the deviation component is by far the smaller, as shown in Figure 5 and Figure 6.
+Of the two components the deviation component is by far the smaller, as shown in Figure 3, 4 and 5.
 The standard deviation on which this is based is defined as the standard deviation of all Sample Undefined Exposure Periods within the Historical Assessment Period.
-As explained earlier, for small DINHAP values this results in poor (and generally low) estimates of the standard deviation.
+For smaller DINHAP values this results in lower estimates of the standard deviation.
 Larger DINHAP results in more samples and in more consistent (and generally larger) estimates of the standard deviation.
-As shown in Figure 7 the increase of DINHAP from 20 days to 100 days results in significantly greater deviation components in the estimated Undefined Exposure.
+As shown in Figures 3, 4 and 5 the increase of DINHAP from 30 days to 60 days to 100 days results in greater deviation components in the estimated Undefined Exposure.